Beef Tenderloin Steaks with Porter Reduction and Blue CheeseBy Feed the Empire (Brian Burgess)

 - Prep Time20 minutes

-Feed the Empire’s Brian Burgess added Kona Brewing Company's Pipeline Porter to a reduction sauce for the perfect complement to his beef tenderloin seared steaks.
+Feed the Empire’s Brian Burgess added porter to a reduction sauce for the perfect complement to his seared beef tenderloin steaks.

 - 4 (4 - 6 ounce) beef tenderloin steaks, with fat trimmed